 TestCrackers: ALL EOP students can receive a one-time $650 discount on the full GRE or GMAT test prep course TestCrackers.

-How to get the EOP discount from graduate school exam prep companies:
+How do I receive the EOP discount from graduate school exam prep companies:

 - Check your financial aid package in CalCentral and confirm that you are currently receiving the Pell Grant or Dream Act Scholarship